intileadam/Restaurant-website/unsubscribe_instructions.md

 5. DreamHost creates `/home/<dhuser>/unsubscribe.casadelpollo.com/` as the doc root.

 ## 2) Upload the service files
-From your local repo root, copy these items into the subdomain’s doc root:
+From your local repo root, copy these items into the subdomain’s doc root. **Do not** upload `.env`, log files, or any hidden files:

 - `unsubscribe_service/index.php`
 - `unsubscribe_service/.htaccess` (routes `/unsubscribe`, `/resubscribe`, `/healthz`)